Asta Nielsen: Relationships and death

 Nielsen had four extended relationships and was divorced twice.
 In 1912, she married the Danish film director Urban Gad following their move together to Germany in 1911 to build their own film studio.
 They were divorced by 1919 when Nielsen married the Swedish shipbuilder Freddy Windgårdh.
 This marriage was shorter, ending in divorce in 1923.
-Nielsen fell in love with the Russian actor Gregori Chmara whom she met through their mutual friend Georg Brandes.
+Nielsen fell in love with the Ukrainian actor Gregori Chmara whom she met through their mutual friend Georg Brandes.
 They began a long-term common-law marriage that lasted from 1923 until 1936.
 Nielsen began a relationship in the late 1960s with Danish art collector Christian Theede, whom she had met through dealings of her own artwork.
-In 1970, at the age of 88, Nielsen married the 77-year-old Theede.
+In 1970, at the age of 88, Nielsen married the 70-year-old Theede.
 Nielsen and Theede's happiness at marrying at an advanced age was celebrated in the world press.
 Nielsen died at the age of 90 on 25 May 1972 at Frederiksberg Hospital.